crutcher/crutcher.github.io-source/source/Tapestry/index.md

-These environments do not model tensor-indexed values, or have effective mechanisms for distributing dataflow and functional dependencies across polyhedrally typed operations (operations typed in terms of the shape co-variance of their inputs and outputs); a new formalism is needed to effectively describe operator injection into distributed tensor environments.
+These environments do not model tensor-indexed values, or have effective mechanisms for distributing dataflow and functional dependencies across polyhedrally typed operations (operations typed in terms of the shape coupled ranging of their inputs and outputs); a new formalism is needed to effectively describe operator injection into distributed tensor environments.

 <!-- TODO: image / explanation for polyhedrally typed functions -->